apacheignite/documentation/sql/sql-queries.md

 An embedded H2 instance is always started as a part of an Apache Ignite node process whenever `ignite-indexing` module is added to the node's classpath.
 Ignite leverages from H2's SQL query parser and optimizer as well as the execution planner.
 Lastly, H2 executes a query locally on a particular node (a distributed query is mapped to the node or the query is executed in `LOCAL` mode) and passes a local result to a distributed Ignite SQL engine for further processing.

-However, the data, as well as indexes, are always stored on the Ignite Data Grid side.
+However, the data, as well as the indexes, are always stored in the Ignite Data Grid.
 Additionally, Ignite executes queries in a distributed and fault-tolerant manner which is not supported by H2.

 Theoretically, Ignite SQL Grid executes queries in two ways: